-If you are viewing this website as the caregiver of a child or adult newly diagnosed with SMS you may be experiencing lots of different emotions, some of which may be very difficult.
+If you are viewing this website as the parent or caregiver of a child or adult newly diagnosed with SMS you may be experiencing lots of different emotions, some of which may be very difficult.

 Being told that your child is different and finding out that they are likely to face challenges that other people may not face can be hard.
 Some families who already had concerns about their child’s development find receiving a diagnosis a relief, as it explains some of their worries.
 But following this, there may be concern about what this diagnosis means for the child and his or her future.
 This is particularly the case where information available online or via the medical profession focuses on the difficulties associated with a syndrome.

 We want you to know that you are not alone on this journey, and we are here to offer you the support and guidance you need during this time.